How much does it cost to manufacture in Mexico?

 - Lease documentation

-In summary, the cost of operating a nearshore manufacturing in Mexico facility is not the function of a calculation of the cost of Mexican labor.
-To get the true picture of costs (one that can be compared to what a company is currently paying to produce its product or products) an exhaustive study must be conducted to get accurate information that will create the conditions for optimal decision-making by company ownership.
+The cost of operating a nearshore facility to manufacturing in Mexico is not the function of a calculation of labor costs in Mexico.
+To get a true manufacturing cost analysis (one that can be compared to what a company is currently paying to produce its product or products), an exhaustive study should be conducted.
+Such accurate information will create the conditions for optimal decision-making by company ownership.

 Over the last 30 years, The Offshore Group has helped over 750 foreign manufacturing companies determine how much it would cost them to manufacture in Mexico.
 If you are thinking about manufacturing in Mexico and would like to know your total costs, contact us for more information.